johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

 From a logical point of view, a good argument is logically sound.
 But in the real-world people rarely argue with pure logic.

-From a rhetorical point of view, a good argument is one that is convincing.
+From a rhetorical point of view, a good argument is one that is persuasive.
 But how can this be measured?

 In this series of essays, I present a Bayesian model of argumentation, where arguments are treated as information that may cause a Bayesian rational agent to modify their beliefs.
 From a Bayesian perspective, the beliefs of any rational "subject" are modeled as a probability distribution.
 Given this distribution, we can define various metrics that relate the information given in an argument to the subject's other beliefs.
 This lets us define **objective** measures of what would normally be considered **subjective** aspects of an argument's quality or strength, such as **relevance** and **persuasiveness**.